JaoodxD/server-template/README.md

 ## Features for future
 - [ ] Add optional [`ajv`](https://ajv.js.org/) schema validator to `api` incoming `payload` and returning `result`.
 - [ ] Add cli util to generate `d.ts` for `services`.
+- [ ] hot reload of an individual module.